iiasa/message-ix-models/doc/howto/pull-request.rst

    This can help indicate whether a reviewer should be fast or thorough.

 “PR checklist” section
    As written in the MESSAGEix docs:
    **do not** remove items from this section.
    Use strikethrough to make a clear and positive indication that part or all of an item is not relevant for the PR.

    The specific items are:

    - “Continuous integration checks all ✅”

      This item is always **required**.

    - “Add or expand tests; coverage checks both ✅”

      This is **required** in order to pass the ``codecov/patch`` and ``codecov/project`` checks.
      For changes solely to documentation, CI configuration, etc., the first part can be struck out, and the coverage checks should pass.

    - “Add, expand, or update documentation.”

      This is **required** if the PR results in changes to user-facing behaviour,
      for instance new features or fixes to existing behaviour.

    - “Update doc/whatsnew”

      Same conditions as the previous item.
-    Described below.
+     Described :ref:`below <#howto-pr-whatsnew>`.

 Complete your contribution
 ==========================